-19. In April of 2014, the Village amended its zoning ordinance ("Ordinance 2014").

-Ordinance 2014, which is still in effect, states that the "intent" of the C-1 district "is to provide an area for establishments serving the general shopping needs of the trade area and in particular, those establishments customarily oriented to the pedestrian shopper."
-Ordinance 2014, § 504.01.

-- 20. Because the Village's zoning code did not allow new noncommercial uses in the Village's C-1 zoning district prior to the 2014 amendments, churches, places of worship and other noncommercial assemblies could locate only in the Village's agricultural, residential, and industrial zoning districts, and were required to obtain a special use permit (SUP) from the Village before they were allowed to do so. - 21.
-Ordinance 2014 amended the 1986 Ordinance to permit as special uses religious and other noncommercial assemblies in the C-1 district as well.
-However, like its predecessor, Ordinance 2014 still prohibits noncommercial assemblies from operating by right in any district of the Village. - 22.
-Ordinance 2014 expressly states, "[p]ublic/quasi-public uses of an educational, recreational or religious type including nursery schools, churches, parsonages, other religious institutions" and "[p]ublic and private charitable institutions" are "specially permitted uses" that may locate in the C-1 district provided they first obtain an SUP. - 23.
-Among the uses that require SUPs to operate in the C-1 district, the Ordinance also expressly lists "[p]ublic uses of an administrative, public service or cultural type including city, county, state or federal administrative centers and courts, libraries, police and fire stations and other public buildings, structures and facilities."
-Ordinance 2014, § 504.04. - 24.
-Under the Ordinance, an SUP application must be approved by a majority of Board members, and that approval must be supported by findings of those members that the proposed use would: 1) be compatible with and similar to the use permitted in the district; 2) not be a matter which should require rezoning of the property; 3) not be detrimental to adjacent property; 4) not tend to depreciate the value of the surrounding structures or property; 5) be compatible with the stated intended use of the district; 6) not change the character of the district; and 7) be in accordance with the Comprehensive Plan.
+19. Because the Village's zoning code did not allow noncommercial uses in the Village's C-1 zoning district prior to 2014, churches, places of worship and other noncommercial assemblies could locate only in the Village's agricultural, residential, and industrial zoning districts, and were required to obtain a special use permit (SUP) from the Village before they were allowed to do so.

+20. In April 2014, the Village amended its zoning ordinance ("Ordinance 2014") to permit as special uses religious and other noncommercial assemblies in the C-1 district.
+However, like its predecessor (Ordinance 1986), Ordinance 2014 still prohibits noncommercial assemblies, including churches and other religious institutions, from operating by right in any district of the Village.
+Ordinance 2014 expressly states, "[p]ublic/quasi-public uses of an educational, recreational or religious type including nursery schools, churches, parsonages, other religious institutions" and "[p]ublic and private charitable institutions" are "specially permitted uses" that may locate in the C-1 district provided they first obtain an SUP.
+Ordinance 2014, § 504.04.
+Consequently, a religious group would need to seek an SUP from the Village to locate a place of worship anywhere in the Village.

+21. Under Ordinance 2014, an SUP application must be approved by a majority of Board members, and that approval must be supported by findings of those members that the proposed use would: 1) be compatible with and similar to the use permitted in the district; 2) not be a matter which should require rezoning of the property; 3) not be detrimental to adjacent property; 4) not tend to depreciate the value of the surrounding structures or property; 5) be compatible with the stated intended use of the district; 6) not change the character of the district; and 7) be in accordance with the Comprehensive Plan.

-- 25. In addition, Ordinance 2014 provides that if owners of adjacent properties, including those "extending three hundred (300) feet" from either side, "protest[ed]" the proposed use, an affirmative vote by three-quarters of the Board, that is, of at least four of the five Board members, is required for SUP approval.
-Ordinance 2014, § 504.04. - 26.
-In March of 2014, Walthill adopted a new ten-year Comprehensive Plan, which set forth the Village's developmental goals for the decade ("2014 Comprehensive Plan" or "the Plan"). - 27.
-In its analysis of Walthill's land-use practices, the Plan notes "a deficiency" of public/quasi-public use facilities, which include religious institutions, in the Village.
+22. In addition, Ordinance 2014 provides that if owners of adjacent properties, including those "extending three hundred (300) feet" from either side, "protest[ed]" the proposed use, an affirmative vote by three-quarters of the Board, that is, of at least four of the five Board members, is required for SUP approval.
+Ordinance 2014, § 504.04.

+23. In March of 2014, Walthill adopted a new ten-year Comprehensive Plan, which set forth the Village's developmental goals for the decade ("2014 Comprehensive Plan" or "the Plan").

+24. In its analysis of Walthill's land-use practices, the Plan notes "a deficiency" of public/quasi-public facilities, which include religious institutions, in the Village.
 The Plan goes on to note that the "public/quasi-public use" classification consists of only an estimated 1.1 acres per 100 people, "approximately 61 percent less than the recommended Planning Standard."
-2014 Comprehensive Plan, § 4.8 (emphasis added). - 28.
-To address this deficiency, the Plan proposes to allow land uses that fit the classification to remain in their existing locations, including commercial districts, and to "expan[d] to meet the service requirements of a growing community."
-2014 Comprehensive Plan, § 4.14. - 29.
-The Plan also sets forth as a goal the removal or repair of "dilapidated and unsightly buildings."
+2014 Comprehensive Plan, § 4.8 (emphasis added).

+25. To address this deficiency, the Plan proposes to allow land uses that fit the classification to remain in their existing locations, including commercial districts, and to "expan[d] to meet the service requirements of a growing community."
+2014 Comprehensive Plan, § 4.14.

+26. The Plan also sets forth as a goal the removal or repair of "dilapidated and unsightly buildings."
 2014 Comprehensive Plan, §§ 2.3-2.4, 2.6-2.9.
 The Plan states specifically that "[a]ll future development and redevelopment activities should strive to eliminate any existing occurrences of deteriorating or dilapidated buildings."
 Id. at § 3.11.